MedDali-Jaziri/SENNSE-OTA/README.md

 1. Download the Docker Desktop installer from the [official website](https://www.docker.com/get-started).
 2. Run `Docker Desktop Installer.exe`.
 3. Follow the setup wizard, ensuring that **WSL 2** is selected if available.
+On the case that you have find the WSL not activate follow this instruction guide [https://docs.docker.com/desktop/install/windows-install/#system-requirements]
 4. After installation, start Docker Desktop.

 ### Linux (Ubuntu)